Snowflake-Labs/terraform-provider-snowflake/docs/resources/shared_database.md

 - `catalog` (String) The database parameter that specifies the default catalog to use for Iceberg tables.
 - `comment` (String) Specifies a comment for the database.
 - `default_ddl_collation` (String) Specifies a default collation specification for all schemas and tables added to the database.
 It can be overridden on schema or table level.
 For more information, see [collation specification](https://docs.snowflake.com/en/sql-reference/collation#label-collation-specification).
+- `enable_console_output` (Boolean) If true, enables stdout/stderr fast path logging for anonymous stored procedures.
 - `external_volume` (String) The database parameter that specifies the default external volume to use for Iceberg tables.
 - `log_level` (String) Specifies the severity level of messages that should be ingested and made available in the active event table.
 Valid options are: [TRACE DEBUG INFO WARN ERROR FATAL OFF].
 Messages at the specified level (and at more severe levels) are ingested.
 For more information, see [LOG_LEVEL](https://docs.snowflake.com/en/sql-reference/parameters.html#label-log-level).
+- `quoted_identifiers_ignore_case` (Boolean) If true, the case of quoted identifiers is ignored.
 - `replace_invalid_characters` (Boolean) Specifies whether to replace invalid UTF-8 characters with the Unicode replacement character (�) in query results for an Iceberg table.
 You can only set this parameter for tables that use an external Iceberg catalog.
-- `storage_serialization_policy` (String) Specifies the storage serialization policy for Iceberg tables that use Snowflake as the catalog.
+- `storage_serialization_policy` (String) The storage serialization policy for Iceberg tables that use Snowflake as the catalog.
 Valid options are: [COMPATIBLE OPTIMIZED].
 COMPATIBLE: Snowflake performs encoding and compression of data files that ensures interoperability with third-party compute engines.
 OPTIMIZED: Snowflake performs encoding and compression of data files that ensures the best table performance within Snowflake.
+- `suspend_task_after_num_failures` (Number) How many times a task must fail in a row before it is automatically suspended.
+0 disables auto-suspending.
+- `task_auto_retry_attempts` (Number) Maximum automatic retries allowed for a user task.
 - `trace_level` (String) Controls how trace events are ingested into the event table.
 Valid options are: [ALWAYS ON_EVENT OFF].
 For information about levels, see [TRACE_LEVEL](https://docs.snowflake.com/en/sql-reference/parameters.html#label-trace-level).
+- `user_task_managed_initial_warehouse_size` (String) The initial size of warehouse to use for managed warehouses in the absence of history.
+- `user_task_minimum_trigger_interval_in_seconds` (Number) Minimum amount of time between Triggered Task executions in seconds.
+- `user_task_timeout_ms` (Number) User task execution timeout in milliseconds.

 ### Read-Only